Shaz3e/peach-payment/readme.md

 4. What is your PEACHPAYMENT_CLIENT_SECRET?
 5. What is your PEACHPAYMENT_MERCHANT_ID?
 6. What is your PEACHPAYMENT_DOMAIN?
-7. What is your PEACHPAYMENT_CHECKOUT_URL?
+7. What is your PEACHPAYMENT_CURRENCY?

 After updating env data visit ```yourwebsite.com/peachpayment``` and it will fatch token and initiate the checkout at [PeachPayment](https://peachpayments.com)